manuelbua/gitver/README.md

 ## Workflow

-Your workflow shouldn't change much from what you are used to, but before using it, please ensure your repository's tags are **not** already being used for some other purpose, *gitver* expects them in the format ```vX.Y.Z```
+Your workflow shouldn't change much from what you are used to, but before using it, please ensure your repository's tags are **not** already being used for some other purpose, *gitver* expects them in the format `vX.Y.Z` or `vX.Y.Z-PRE-RELEASE-METADATA`

 The following is a workflow exemplification of using *gitver* to manage version strings for your project, given it has already been setup:

 - you are working on your repository, now you are ready to promote the current version to the next release
 - create a release tag, `git tag -a v0.0.2 -m 'Bump version'`
 - defines your NEXT version, the one you are going to work *towards* to by running `gitver next 0.0.3`
-- run `gitver info` and check everything is fine
+- run `gitver` and check everything is fine
 - **OPTIONAL** update your project's version information by running `gitver update <template name>`, then rebuild the project to reflect version changes
 - any other manual house-keeping in-between releases can be performed now
 - now you are working towards the NEXT release, repeat when release time has came again

+## Notes on the example output in this document

+As of `v0.3.0-RC1`, the default version string format has changed, adopting the [Semantic Versioning](https://semver.org) scheme: example output such as `v0.0.0/e2c8ce21` will be different, but the workflow itself hasn't changed, so you should be able to follow this document without problems.

+*I'll update the examples' output as soon as i've the time to do it, sorry!*

 ## How does it work?